-Erythrodermic Psoriasis: Symptoms and Treatments
+Erythrodermic Psoriasis: Causes and Symptoms

 Erythrodermic psoriasis is a type of psoriasis that covers at least 75% of the body with a red, peeling rash that can itch or burn intensely.
 This form of psoriasis can be life-threatening due to its impact on the body's ability to regulate temperature and maintain proper hydration.